yimd85/loan-street-react-interview/README.md

 ## Project Setup

-1. Clone or Fork the repo
+_Note_: You will need [Yarn package manager](https://yarnpkg.com/getting-started/install) installed (for Mac, `brew install yarn`).
-2. You need yarn installed (For Mac, `brew install yarn`).
+1. Clone or Fork the repository
-3. To install run `yarn`
+2. Run `yarn`, in the project's root directory, to install all the packages
-4. To start the local frontend server run the command `yarn start` in the root directory of the repository.
+3. Run `yarn start`, in the project's root directory, to run the local frontend server
-5. _For Bonus Section:_ To access the mock API, first run `yarn global add json-server`.
-Then, run `yarn server`.
+4. _For Bonus Section:_ To access the mock API, run `yarn global add json-server` followed by `yarn server`

 ## Your Tasks